Conducting Performance Reviews that Actually IMPROVE PERFORMANCE

-Still, employees and managers dread them – because they’re often uncomfortable and fail to do what they’re supposed to do: improve performance.
+Employees and managers dread performance reviews.
+Why?
+Because they’re often uncomfortable and fail to do what they’re supposed to do: improve performance.
 In fact, according to a large survey conducted by WorldatWork, 58% of organizations rated their performance management systems as “C Grade or below.”

 If you dread annual reviews and would like to improve your results, here are a few practical ideas from Kinsa for making them the true “performance enhancers” they should be: